 - Sri Lanka imports some basic food items.
 With the shortage of foreign exchange reserves, the imports were affected negatively and that contributed to food shortage.

 - The country decided to go 100% organic in farming.
-Even though organic farming has plenty of benefits for the environment and for the health of people, it gives very less yield.
+Even though organic farming has plenty of benefits for the environment and for the health of people, it gives very less yield in the initial years of cultivation.
 Less produce contributed to even more food shortages.
 That resulted in heavy demand and low supply and hence the prices rose sharply, which caused inflation.
 Moreover, due to less yield, Sri Lanka is forced to import more food, which put even more pressure on foreign exchange reserves.

 - Tea and spices are one of the main exports from Sri Lanka.
 Exports fetch foreign currency.
-But the switch to organic farming may result in a low yield of tea and spices.
-Many fear that it may result in fewer exports and that may worsen the present situation.
+But the switch to organic farming resulted in a low yield of tea and spices.

 Steps that were taken so far:

-Several factors contributed to the economic and food emergency in Sri Lanka.
+Several factors caused the economic crisis in Sri Lanka.
 There is a severe shortage of foreign exchange reserves in the country.
 The utmost priority should be to prevent its negative impact on the common people.
-And the country is taking steps towards that.

 What are your thoughts on Sri Lanka’s economic crisis?
 Express your point of view through the comment section below.
 And subscribe to our blog to read answers to the trending GD topics.